stevemckinney/iamsteve/content/blog/0173-about-version-7/index.md

 fileroot: 'about-version-7'
 ---

 With this version there was little to no visual change.
-I say was as, in writing this way beyond the launch of this.
+I say was, as this was written way beyond going live.
 The purpose was to move from ExpressionEngine to Next.js.
 It was an important change as I felt at the time at a dead end with ExpressionEngine.

 ## Why rebuild the website?
 I had reached a point where things were breaking and I couldn’t replace those things in ExpressionEngine.

 Simple things like RSS and getting structured data to output were no longer working.

-### Moving away from managing your own VPS and awkward deployments
+### I wanted a better deploy system
-This was another strong driver, I didn’t want the server burden being on me anymore.
-I used DigitalOcean and ServerPilot and this gave peace of mind to a degree.
+This was another strong driver, being able to deploy and have rollbacks, preview branches, etc. for convenience.

-Not to mention, to get a flawless deployment system, without paying on top of what you’re paying for was to be out of reach for me.

 That’s where moving to a host like Netlify was ideal.
-I’d experienced the ease of deployments with my portfolio—plus there’s a bunch of other benefits.
+I had given this a try with my portfolio.
+The ease of it all was great.

 I’m wary of cost here, as it can easily escalate, but I’ve heard Cloudflare is a good alternative and this is something I may explore.